dmungin/LootAlert/README.md

 - On first load if the `Bis List` tab is selected it will not be formatted correctly.
 Click back and forth between tabs to fix
 - Item tokens are not included in the `Bis List` tab.
 Need to convert items to tokens in the list
 - Some widgets may not correctly get released when not shown.
 This could lead to increased memory usage over time.

+### Planned features

+- Remove external addon dependency - this is unstable as changes to this addon will break LootAlert
+- Add the ability for players to create Custom BIS Lists